Purchase and Sale of Vacant Land

 Have you taken all the legal steps required to buy or sell vacant land?

 Transactions involving the purchase and sale of vacant land in Ontario require a level of due diligence that might not be readily apparent simply because the land is vacant.
-Our guard can be lowered because there is no structure, which normally is where most of our attention is focused when we buy property.
-But even without a structure, there are specific areas of concern in purchasing vacant land that need to be addressed.
+The buyer’s guard can be lowered because there is no physical structure, which normally is where most of our attention is focused when buying property.
+Even without a structure there are specific areas of concern in purchasing vacant land that need to be addressed.

 Have you thought about the Zoning Regulations, before you purchase vacant land?

 For example, the land must be able to support the intended use.
 Zoning regulations, the surrounding area and future municipal plans that might affect the land or its intended use, all need to be investigated.